 Our hostess has plenty of water shoes, life jackets and sunscreen.
 She has a freezer full of ice cream and popsicles, and a refrigerator full of pop, water bottles and juice pouches.
 The front half of the cabin is fully screen-enclosed, and filled with cushy porch swings and lawn furniture arranged around glass-topped tables.
 The deck floor, hose-washed after each gathering, welcomes dripping yellow Lab and sand-covered children alike.

-At we got out garden fresh cucumbers and salt and let their coolness refresh us.
+At two o’clock we got out garden fresh cucumbers and salt and let their coolness refresh us.
 My friend and I set up a rocket-blasting sprinkler for the kiddies and rescued the beach umbrellas from the rising wind.

-At I brought my wobbling three year old inside for a half hours rest on the porch swing.
+At four o’clock I brought my wobbling three year old inside for a half hours rest on the porch swing.
 Three sunscreen sessions hadn’t survived lake water and sand, her blue eyes were bright and droopy against flushed cheeks.
 Maude played finger and toe games with her, till doggie “Belle” persuaded her back outdoors for more ball throwing and retrieving.

 My favorite time of day at a lake is around seven to eight o’clock.
 Evening shadows and lapping waves and peace and tiredness all combine into a feeling of great satisfaction.